xhocquet/xhocquet.github.io/_reflections/2025-12-15-reflections-gd-sync-implementation.md

 ## Ownership & Authority

-Once of the first important concepts I absorbed was object ownership and how it relates to server authority.
+One of the first important concepts I absorbed was object ownership and how it relates to server authority.
 I kept getting turned around within the multiple editor windows, but some key concepts kept me grounded:

 **Objects have one and only one owner**